Turulz/rules/en-discord-rules.md

 ## Wrap up

-In case of rule-breaking, admins and moderators may mute or ban at their own discretion.
+If you break the rules, admins and moderators may mute or ban you at their discretion.

 This is a Turul DayZ community; please share only DayZ- and TurulZ-related content on both the server and Discord.
 Please avoid other unrelated topics.